olivmrtn/zebu/README.md

 The `zebu` R package implements different tools related to local association measures in three main functions.
 It replaces the previous web application written using `shiny`.

-- `lassie` estimates local (and global) association measures: Ducher's Z, pointwise mutual information and normalized pointwise mutual information.
+- `lassie` estimates local (and global) association measures: Ducher's Z, pointwise mutual information, normalized pointwise mutual information and chi-squared residuals.

 - `permtest` accesses the significance of local (and global) association values using p-values estimated by permutations.